SXRD Technology: SXRD is a display technology developed by television

 video signal received.
 Choose from the following:

-changed to 16:9; this is the most suitable mode when using a
+- V Stretch: This is the most suitable mode for using a 2.35:1

 - Picture View Mode: You can select the picture viewing mode that

 best suits the type of video source or room conditions.

 - Cinema Film 1: picture quality suited to reproducing the